Codemaster-RED/codemaster-portfolio-starter/README.md

 4️⃣ Push & Deploy
 Once you've made your changes, push them to your GitHub repository.
 Consider deploying your portfolio using platforms like GitHub Pages, Netlify, or Vercel.

-## 🤖 Automated Reviews
-As part of our course, we've integrated an automated bot review system.
-When you create a pull request with your changes, the bot will provide feedback on coding best practices, design considerations, and content quality.
-This ensures you're always on the right track!

 ## 🌱 Growth & Expansion
 Remember, your portfolio is a living document.
 As you learn and grow in your web development journey, so should your portfolio.
 Regularly update it with new projects, skills, and experiences.
 It's not just a showcase for potential employers but a reflection of your growth and passion for coding.